Ripple-Programming/learn-ripple/opt/hexagon/src/hvx-opt.md

 ```

 # Vector size parameters
-Current versions of HVX ISAs tend to come with a register file of 32 1024-bit-wide vector registers.
+Current versions of HVX ISAs tend to come with a register file of 32Kb total.
+Please check the appropriate programmer's manuals for any specific information,
+such as number and bit-width of registers,
+about the particular architecture version you are compiling for.
+The following block sizes illustrate single-vector block sizes
+assuming a vector width of 1024 bits.

   | element type | i8/u8 | i16/u16/f16 | i32/u32/f32 |
   |--|--|--|--|